You have 0 product(s) in your cart.

 You might think this is obvious, and perhaps it is, but choosing an appropriate wetsuit can really affect your dive.

 For Sydney waters, we recommend a 7mm or a 5mm with a hooded vest for the cooler months.
-Most of the Abyss instructors use a 7mm all year round and top this up with a hood, hooded vest or thermalution to remain toasty warm.
+Most of the Abyss instructors use a 7mm all year round and top this up with a hood, hooded vest to remain toasty warm.

 Minimize Water Flow